satwikbh/dash-phylogeny/README.md

 The command needed to run the app: python3.6 app.py

-In the web page, you can select the bacteria, and the genes in depends on the bacteria.
+In the [online app](https://dash-phylogeny.herokuapp.com/), you can select a virus, and the evolution of the virus as a phylogeny tree will display with a map and time series of the virus's global spread.

 ## Resources